Consoli0/smisf/README.md

 # Format

-Instruction strings should be UTF-8, then encoded into HEX.
+Instruction strings should be UTF-8

 ### Syntax